SoftwareAG/adabas-go-api/README.md

 ## Log output

 To enable logging output in example executables, please set `ENABLE_DEBUG` environment variable to 1.
 This will enable the logging.

-In advance you can enable logging in your logging framework setting the log instance with
+To use logging in your code with the Adabas API, you can enable logging by setting the log instance with your `logger` instances with

 ```go
 	adatypes.Central.Log = logger